-\end{proof} This shows the contraction on the expectation of $\ell^{2}$-norm of $\hat{S}_{t}$.
-In Proposition \ref{2.8}, this result will be compared with the variance of $\hat{S}_{t}$.
+This shows the contraction on the expectation of $\ell^{2}$-norm of $\hat{S}_{t}$.
+In Proposition \ref{2.8}, this result is used to evaluate the expectation of $\hat{S}_{t}$ at the certain time.
 Next, the semi-synchronized coupling that contracts the norm between the two proportion chains is defined.
 It is similar to the synchronized coupling of \cite{1}, but it has more comprehensive cases.